 Explore fun things to do online

 When you’re in the mood for some lighthearted entertainment, there are no limits to what you can do online.
-Whether you want to track sharks, check in with gorillas in eastern Congo, paint with flames, or explore the stars – the internet is a great place to turn when you need a distraction or just something to make you smile.
+Whether you want to track sharks, check in with gorillas in eastern Congo, paint with flames, or explore the stars – the internet is a great place to turn when you need a distraction or something to make you smile.

-If you’d like some ideas and inspiration for what to do, it’s worth having a read of our article; 21 fun things to do online.
+If you’d like some ideas and inspiration for what to do, it’s worth having a read of our article: 21 fun things to do online.
 We’d love to know which activity you most enjoyed!

 You may also be interested in having a look at our Rest Less Events platform which offers over 100 live online classes each month.
 There’s everything from travel talks and fitness classes to book clubs and musical performances.

-10. Choose your craft and unleash your creativity
+10. Unleash your creativity

 Nothing says ‘rainy day activity’ like getting stuck into some arts and crafts and exploring your creative side.
 And the list of creative things you can do is endless.
 From painting and macramé to carpentry and origami – there’s something for everyone.